(A) Floors, walls, and ceilings.

 (c) Other effective means.

-This paragraph does not apply if flying insects and other pests are absent due to the location of the food service operation or retail food establishment, the weather, or other limiting condition.
+(5) Paragraph (M)(4) of this rule does not apply if flying insects and other pests are absent due to the location of the food service operation or retail food establishment, the weather, or other limiting condition.

 (N) Exterior walls and roofs - protective barrier.